 "...(more of her, please)." - Washington Post

-Awards and honors include: Lotte Lenya Competition Semi-finalist, San Diego Metropolitan National Council District, encouragement award from the MONC Regionals, Career Bridges Grant, Jensen Foundation Finalist, scholarship with the Pasadena Opera Guild and East Bay Opera League in Oakland, California.
-Ms. Choi placed first in the vocal category of the Coeur d'Alene Young Artist Competition and is the recipient of the Lisa Kavelage award from the Henry and Maria Holt Competition.
-In 2010 she won third place in the Y.E.S.
+Awards and honors include being named a Lotte Lenya Competition semi-finalist, a winner of the San Diego Metropolitan National Council District, an encouragement award winner from the MONC Regionals, a recipient of a Career Bridges grant, a Jensen Foundation finalist, and a recipient of a scholarship with the Pasadena Opera Guild and East Bay Opera League in Oakland, California.
+Ms. Choi also placed first in the vocal category of the Coeur d'Alene Young Artist Competition and is received the Lisa Kavelage award from the Henry and Maria Holt Competition.
+In 2010, she won third place in the Y.E.S.
 Foundation for the arts competition in San Francisco, California.
-Ms. Choi has also performed several concerts as a mezzo-soloist including a performance with the Y.M.F orchestra of Mahler's Rückert Lieder.
 A native of California, Ms. Choi holds a master's degree of music from the San Francisco Conservatory of Music.